All Episodes

 You know how long these investigations take?

-So how long is it going to be before you sucker uh electric car owners can charge the things?
+So how long is it going to be before you sucker electric car owners can charge the things?

 The fire happened last month.

-They're just now getting around here to Thinking about the safety of all the charging units.
+They're just now getting around here to thinking about the safety of all the charging units.

 Fire happened last month, caused $800,000 worth of damage to the home.